ClaireDons/ClaireDons.github.io/bisicles.md

   `mkdir -p $BISICLES_HOME/petsc-install`

-  Change into download petsc directory and configure:
+  Change into the directory where you downloaded PETSc and configure:

   `cd $BISICLES_HOME/petsc`